Main Menu

 The logic player will then give the charisma player a set of directions to the maze exit.
 In this case, the player will move South 1, West 2, North 3, East 2.
 We can use abbreviations to make typing easier and tell the player S1, W2, N3, E2 instead.

 The charisma player follows the directions carefully, and makes the moves given to them.
-Once the exit is reached, the payout will be earned.
+Once the exit is reached, the bonus skill points will be awarded.